 To further put this into perspective, it takes about one drop of oxybenzone per six and a half Olympic-sized pools to cause damage to a coral reef.

 So even though we know what oxybenzone does to the environment, about 80% of sunscreens on the market still contain the harmful ingredient.
-However, Nurture My Body has an alternative, organic and reef-safe mineral sunscreen to use instead.
+However, Nurture My Body has an alternative, natural and reef-safe mineral sunscreen to use instead.
 It uses Zinc oxide, rather than oxybenzone, which is low (safest) on the EWG scale of sunscreen ingredients.

 It uses non-nano Zinc Oxide to block harmful sun’s rays, just as effectively as sunscreen with oxybenzone.
 So we’re just going to squash that myth that sunscreen with oxybenzone protects better — it doesn’t.
 An all natural solution just makes sense when oxybenzone is proven to compromise the life in our oceans.
-Formulated with extra virgin olive oil, Jojoba oil, shea butter and Vitamin E, Nurture My Body’s Organic SPF 32 Sunscreen is the natural, harmless solution when you’re heading out into the sun.
+Formulated with extra virgin olive oil, Jojoba oil, shea butter and Vitamin E, Nurture My Body’s Natural SPF 32 Sunscreen is the natural, harmless solution when you’re heading out into the sun.

 It’s always been, and always will be, a collective responsibility to take care of the Earth that always takes care of us.
 Switching sunscreens is just another baby step in the right direction.